whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 "Sorry Rahul.I was hoping for a better result."

 "It is okay Doc.
 The funny thing is Iam turning 28 in another 3 days.
 So much  future ahead of me I had thought once , so much of youth left in me right ? ; All those dreams I had , they mean nothing anymore .
 How could such a thing happen to me Doc ?
-I mean I never drank , never smoked , excercised regularly and took good care of my health.
+I mean I never drank , never smoked , exercised regularly and took good care of my health.
 How could god , if such a person ever exist do something like this to me ? especially now when everything else have turned alright ."

 I was about to cry like how I used to do when I felt lonely in my orphanage.
 But somehow I managed to stay strong.